IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 Could it be possible to refactor de `DropdownPicker` and its error message?

-# Annex: contional rendering in JSX
+# Annex: conditional rendering in JSX

 Sometimes it is necessary to show a content depending on some conditions.
 To do this, it is possible to enter boolean conditions in the render method (return) of the component.
 Before the conditioned block prepend the condition followed by &&.
 Such block will only be rendered when the condition resolves to _truthy_.